 The first thing you’ll be told about Virginias as a beginner is to watch out for the tongue bite.
 Although the high sugar content of Virginia tobaccos has its benefits (aging, sweetness), it also can lead to a hot burn and some Virginias are notorious for tongue bite for the inexperienced, and even many experienced pipe smokers.

-That being said, this shouldn’t necessarily be a disqualifier for a beginner.
-One of those straight Virginia blends notorious for tongue bite is Mac Baren Virginia no. 1, but I attribute that blend with really helping me find my cadence as its hot combustion made me all the more conscious of my pace, draw and how I was packing the ready-rub.
+That being said, this shouldn’t be a disqualifier for a beginner.
+One of those straight Virginia blends notorious for tongue bite is Mac Baren Virginia No. 1, but I attribute that blend with really helping me find my cadence as its hot combustion made me all the more conscious of my pace, draw, and how I was packing the ready-rubbed leaf.
 So, I wouldn’t discount straight Virginias altogether as a beginner, they can be very helpful.
-But maybe come to them with a little experience with an English or a Virginia blend that is mixed with tobaccos that will tame the hot combustion.

 Another issue a beginner might have with straight Virginias—they may not seem all that flavorful at the onset the way Aromatics and English blends are.
 There’s a lot of nuances to their flavor and what they bring to a mix, but most Virginia varieties aren’t going to sit on show like the cherry from a top flavoring or the smokiness from Latakia.
 This however makes them really interesting once you’ve developed your palate a bit, because once you notice their subtlety, it can really unlock that appreciation for the nuances in all kinds of blends that use Virginias.